-Shinya Akiyama, a Pillsbury Corporate partner, has counseled Japanese companies starting, acquiring and managing U.S. business, and preventing and defending lawsuits, for 28 years.
+Shinya Akiyama, a Pillsbury Corporate partner and co-leader of the firm’s Japan Practice team, has counseled Japanese companies on starting, acquiring and managing U.S. businesses, and preventing and defending lawsuits, for 28 years.

 Ben Cote focuses his practice on international trade and national security matters.